rocketeerbkw/FurryDigital/README.md

 * [Vagrant](http://www.vagrantup.com/) (Local Development)
 * [Sass](http://sass-lang.com/) (Stylesheets)

+## Why FurryDigital?

+With the fandom's leading web site continuing to exist and serve users on its current codebase, many might ask: why bother helping to support FurryDigital?

+Although the FAOpen codebase was originally intended for FurAffinity's use, their internal structure makes it highly unlikely that the code will ever be used there.
+The FurryDigital project is an effort to release that hard work to the public, allow the public to see and participate in the project with full transparency, and deliver a high quality service to the fanbase.

+The advantages of the FurryDigital platform are growing every day, but already, this new application is:

+* **More modern:** FurryDigital is built on top of modern, object-oriented PHP using the very powerful and fast Phalcon framework.
+Today's coding best practices, from MVC to Dependency Injection, are par for the course in this code.
+New tools like Vagrant, Composer, Sass and even Git itself help make the development process easier.
+* **More secure:** Data safety and privacy is a top priority in this application.
+User passwords are hashed using PHP7's newest bcrypt-powered salted and hashed passwords, private messages are stored encrypted in the database, data validation (both client and server-side) are built into every form, including Cross Site Request Forgery (CSRF) protection.
+* **More transparent:** All of FurryDigital's code is right here in this repository for you to see and inspect for yourself.
+If you spot a vulnerability, you can submit a pull request yourself to help fix the problems.
+We place this kind of trust in our fans because we are driven by serving the public interest, not a bottom line or profit motive.
+In the end, this means better code with more frequent updates for the users.
+* **More powerful every day:** Already, the application features a number of new changes (bigger thumbnails, fewer advertisements, more permissive uploading rules) and connections to third-party services (Gravatar, sign-on with Google/Facebook/etc) than the FAOpen codebase.
+With a community helping to contribute new features and address issues in the code, more new features can arrive sooner, with smarter testing and review from more experts.

+We hope you're as excited to work alongside us to help make this a great home for the art and multimedia of the fandom as we are.

 ## Developing Locally

 Follow these steps to get started with the local development process: